-The General Fund expenditures were less than budgeted amounts due primarily to a budgeted increase in insurance costs, reductions in salaries compared to budget and decreased oil and gas prices.
+The General Fund expenditures were less than budgeted amounts due primarily to reductions in salaries and decreased spending on supplies and maintenance across all departments compared to budget.

 The Det Service Fund expenditures were in line with budget expenditures.

 The 2017 General Obligation Bond Fund expenditures were less than budgeted due to timing of projects.